Atatürk's reforms: Abolition of Caliphate (1924) and Millet System

-In the secular state or country purports to be officially neutral in matters of religion, supporting neither religion nor irreligion and claims to treat all its citizens equally regardless of religion, and claims to avoid preferential treatment for a citizen from a particular religion/nonreligion over other religions/nonreligion.
 Reformers followed the European model (French model) of secularization.
 In the European model of secularizing; states typically involves granting individual religious freedoms, disestablishing state religions, stopping public funds to be used for a religion, freeing the legal system from religious control, freeing up the education system, tolerating citizens who change religion or abstain from religion, and allowing political leadership to come to power regardless of religious beliefs.
 In establishing a secular state, the Ottoman Caliphate, held by the Ottomans since 1517, was abolished and to mediate the power of religion in the public sphere (including recognized minority religions in the Treaty of Lausanne) left to the Directorate for Religious Affairs.
 Under the reforms official recognition of the Ottoman millets withdrawn.
 Shar’iyya wa Awqaf Ministry followed the Office of Caliphate.
 This office was replaced by the Presidency of Religious Affairs.

 The abolishing of the position of Caliphate and Sheikh ul-Islam was followed by a common, secular authority.
 Many of the religious communities failed to adjust to the new regime.
-This was exacerbated by the emigration or impoverishment, due to deteriorating economic conditions.
+This was exacerbated by emigration or impoverishment, due to deteriorating economic conditions.
 Families that hitherto had financially supported religious community institutions such as hospitals and schools stop doing so.

 Directorate for Religious Affairs

 Atatürk's reforms define laïcité (as of 1935) as permeating both the government and the religious sphere.
 Minority religions, like the Armenian or Greek Orthodoxy are guaranteed protection by the constitution as individual faiths (personal sphere), but this guarantee does not give any rights to any religious communities (social sphere).
 (This differentiation applies to Islam and Muslims as well.
 Atatürk's reforms, as of 1935, assume the social sphere is secular.)
 The Treaty of Lausanne, the internationally binding agreement of the establishment of the Republic, does not specify any nationality or ethnicity.
 Treaty of Lausanne simply identifies non-Muslims in general and provides the legal framework which gives certain explicit religious rights to Jews, Greeks, and Armenians without naming them.

 The Directorate of Religious Affairs (Diyanet) was an official state institution established in 1924 under article 136, which received the powers of the Shaykh al-Islam.
 As specified by law, the duties of the Diyanet are “to execute the works concerning the beliefs, worship, and ethics of Islam, enlighten the public about their religion, and administer the sacred worshiping places”.
-The Diyanet exercised state oversight over religious affairs and ensuring that religion (people, groups that use religion) did not challenge the Republic's "secular identity".
+The Diyanet exercised state oversight over religious affairs and ensuring that people and communities did not challenge the Republic's "secular identity".